heroiclabs/nakama-docs/docs/groups-clans.md

 ## Remove a group

-A group can only be removed by the admin which will disband all members.
+A group can only be removed by one of the admins which will disband all members.
 When a group is removed it's name can be re-used to [create a new group](#create-a-group).

 ```csharp fct_label="Unity"
 byte[] groupId = group.Id; // an INGroup ID.